ryotayama/hayaemon_windows/readme/en/readme.txt

 ------------------------------------------------------------------------------
  History
 ------------------------------------------------------------------------------

+2020/8/7 Version 2.77 beta 14
+ Started to distribute in installer format.

 2020/8/6 Version 2.77 beta 13
  Changed to save Setting.ini in a folder for each user for supporting